-Per the degree requirement policies for the Doctor of Philosophy (PhD)
+Per the degree requirement policies for the Doctor of Philosophy (Ph.D.)

-- 1. The committee must include a minimum of three regular members. - 2.
-If there are more than three committee members, those beyond the core of three regular members may be regular or special members.
+- 1. The committee must include a minimum of three members of the University of Arizona Graduate Faculty, including the chair of the committee.
+A minor advisor is not necessary. - 2.
+If there are more than three committee members, additional members can be either members of the University of Arizona Graduate Faculty or special members.